dezeraecox-manuscripts/manuscript_writing/README.md

 # Manuscript Template Repository

-Welcome to the template repository for building scientific manuscripts with version control.
-This template was created to efficiently setup a new Git repository when creating a scientific manuscript to be tracked with version control.
+Welcome to the template repository for building scientific manuscripts in markdown with version control.
+This repository contains an example layout, template files and general-purpose scripts to automate many of the steps in structuring and organising a manuscript folder.

 ## Basic layout